fallen-icarus/cardano-swaps/README.md

 Prices set to zero or a negative ratio mean the assets are effectively free.
 To prevent this and a possible attack, swaps will fail unless all prices are greater than zero. `cardano-swaps` checks whether the supplied price is greater than 0 so it is recommended to rely on `cardano-swaps` CLI when creating datums for the DEX.

 When ADA is part of the pair, the price **MUST** be in units of ADA.
-The swap contract will correctly convert to lovelace if necessary.
+The swap contract will correctly convert to lovelace when necessary.
 This was to improve usability.
 If you accidentally provide the price in terms of lovelace, the price will still undergo the conversion when the script executes and produce undesired behavior.

 By using prices like this, no oracles are needed for this DEX.
 Every user can set their own desired swap ratio.
 This is very similar to how order books, on centralized exchanges, are just the sorted limit orders between bids and asks.
 The "global" price naturally emerges where the local bids and asks meet.